Mingong: Numbers and conditions

-The word mingong is constructed from the Chinese words "min" (Chinese: 民), short for "nong min" (Chinese: 农民), which means peasant, farmer, or rural resident; and "gong" (Chinese: 工), which means worker.
+The word mingong is constructed from the Chinese words "min" (民), short for "nong min" (农民), which means peasant, farmer, or rural resident; and "gong" (工), which means worker.
 Since these "peasant workers" are not registered, it is unknown exactly how many of these migrant workers exist.
 According to data from the National Bureau of Statistic of China (NBS), the number of mingong was 290.77 million in 2019.

 The hopes of the migrant workers are that they are able to live in modern houses and may work and live in simple, but healthy conditions, which are better than those they live in on the countryside.
 In reality, most mingong live in slums (urban villages) and don't have long-term contracts.
 The growing number of workers must settle for exploitative wages, work without contracts and uncertain conditions.
 If they become unemployed, they have the choice between going back to the countryside or looking for a new job in another urban area.
 These workers hardly have a chance to get themselves qualified or to build a new life.

+Familial Effects

+Migrant workers often leave children with grandparents or other relatives in rural areas to pursue work in larger metropolitan areas.
+Studies have shown effects on left-behind children.
+A longitudinal study by Yao Lu found this separation did not provide children with the educational advantages their parents hoped for, with younger children especially vulnerable to its effects.
+Zhou, Murphy, and Tao found that children whose parents had both migrated scored significantly lower in Chinese and mathematics, with longer parental absences associated with poorer educational performance particularly among boys.